Skip Navigation Links

 Public advisories for Atlantic tropical cyclones are normally issued every six hours at 5:00 AM EDT, 11:00 AM EDT, 5:00 PM EDT, and 11:00 PM EDT (or 4:00 AM EST, 10:00 AM EST, 4:00 PM EST, and 10:00 PM EST).
 Depending on the cyclone’s location and forecast track, advisories may also be issued in Central Time (CDT or CST), Atlantic Standard Time (AST), Cabo Verde Standard Time (CVT), or Greenwich Mean Time (GMT).

 Public advisories for Eastern Pacific tropical cyclones are normally issued every six hours at 2:00 AM PDT, 8:00 AM PDT, 2:00 PM PDT, and 8:00 PM PDT (or 1:00 AM PST, 7:00 AM PST, 1:00 PM PST, and 7:00 PM PST).
-Depending on the cyclone’s location and forecast track, advisories may also be issued in Central Time (CDT or CST), Mountain Time (MDT or MST), or Hawaiian Standard Time (HST).
+Depending on the cyclone’s location and forecast track, advisories may also be issued in Central Standard Time (CST), Mountain Standard Time (MST), or Hawaiian Standard Time (HST).

 Public advisories for Central Pacific tropical cyclones are normally issued every six hours at 5:00 AM HST, 11:00 AM HST, 5:00 PM HST, and 11:00 PM HST.

 Intermediate public advisories are issued every 3 hours when coastal watches or warnings are in effect.
+United States tropical cyclone watches or warnings can be issued with regular or intermediate public advisories.
 Additionally, special public advisories may be issued at any time due to significant changes in warnings or in the cyclone.

 The numbers 1-5 in the headers are assigned on a rotating basis by cyclone number, i.e., advisories on the first, sixth, or eleventh cyclones of the Atlantic season would be sent under the WMO header WTNT31 KNHC; advisories on the second, seventh, or twelfth cyclones of the Atlantic season would be sent under the WMO header WTNT32 KNHC, and so on.